jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 experienced users.
 The only problem is, there wouldn't be any power users to enjoy it.

-Our third option is this mythical hybrid creature.
-This NEW WAY.
+So those two options seemed pretty terrible.
+We needed a third option.
+A mythical hybrid creature.
+A NEW WAY.

+## Show me the new way

 We would somehow meld the best parts of options 1 and 2 together.

-We would somehow increase the number of customers that can communicate with us AND present them support options BESIDES our contact info.
+We would somehow increase the number of customers that could communicate with us at once AND present them support options BESIDES our contact info.

 I've been working on this NEW WAY for a few years now, but I've been kinda struggling on a name for it until recently.
 To properly introduce it,